Business Loans for Property Management

 Business Loans for a Property Management Company

 Property management companies manage rental buildings for owners.
 Sometimes, they are owned by the same company as owns the building but formed as a separate legal entity for liability purposes.
 Managing a rental property can include advertising and showing vacant units, screening tenants, handling maintenance and arranging for repairs, and processing evictions.

 A property manager must both be a people person, to deal with both tenants and owners, and good with numbers.
 Keeping accurate records for an owner is extremely important.
 Many people enjoy this industry because no two days are the same.

 With more people choosing to rent, particularly younger generations, and delaying homeownership, the market appears ripe for new entrants and growth.
 Shield Funding understands that opportunities require immediate action which is why we make applying and getting approved for a business loan easy.
 Get started in just a few clicks.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?